 Now that we’ve talked a little about the cost of replacing RV awnings, let’s talk about the cost of fixing parts.
 Sometimes these issues only require a little handy work to get you well on your way to enjoying the open road.

-Before you worry about there being trouble with the motor controlling the awning, take a step back.
-There could be an issue with the electrical system.
-Hiring an electrician can cost anywhere from $70 to $300 depending on the severity of the problem.
-Usually, the source of a problem is a blown fuse or a short in the system keeping the awning from retracting successfully.
+Before worrying about a potential issue affecting the motor controlling the awning, think again – there could be an issue with the electrical system.
+Hiring an electrician can cost anywhere from $70 to $300, depending on the extent of the damage.
+Usually, the cause of the issue is a blown fuse or a short in the system keeping the awning from retracting successfully.

 Other Common Problems

 Most of the problems we see with RV awnings are snags or tears that cause leaks.
-There are quick fixes like patches that can run from $100 or more.
+There are quick fixes, like patches, that can run from $100 or more.
 These costs typically include labor and supplies.
 Stains are another common problem with RV canopies.
-These can easily be taken care of with power washing.
-The typical cost of a power wash is around $100.
+These can easily be resolved with power washing, costing around $100.

 Why You Should Trust the Professionals

 One thing we see at Coach is damage made worse by RVers trying to fix something by themselves.
-While yes, there are DIY repairs that can save you a few bucks, there are some that simply should be left to the professionals.
-There are many reasons to trust professional technicians such as:
+While there are DIY repairs that can save you a few bucks, there are some that simply should be left to the professionals.

 Do you need assistance with your RV awnings?
 Let Coach know!
-We can help you identify the problems you’re having and help you through every step of the way.
-Just reach out!
+We help you identify the problems with your vehicle and guide you every step of the way.
+Reach out today.